SaRCiSP

 Digital Decision Infrastructure & Systemic Standards

-Digital decision infrastructure is implemented to ensure coherence, accountability and transparency in how the programme is run, and how the commune is governed.
+Digital decision infrastructure (CSGF) is implemented to ensure coherence, accountability and transparency in how the programme is run, and how the commune is governed.
 Ultimately, it protects the integrity of the programme.

 Coupled with systemic standards, it gives the programme a shared spine – common decisions, common evidence, common terms – so that one commune’s work can be assessed alongside another’s, and so that infrastructure and decisions persist through leadership and electoral cycles, and across generational transitions.